— "Two word joke" of unknown origin, but popularized by Miss Piggy.

 SpongeBob SquarePants is prone to this, though we never find out why.
 Also, the narrator of the show speaks not only in the same voice, but with a thick French accent.

 The Simpsons loves to go about Frenchifying the characters' dialogue.
-Bart, for example, once described his mischief as being "Bartesque" (which is actually a "Franglish" neologism, but we'll let it slide).
+Bart, for example, once described his mischief as being "Bartesque".
 When taking the family to see an artsy-fartsy French-Canadian circus, Lisa mentions that "We've had tickets since septembre!" (which, if you're curious, is pronounced something like "set-OM-brrr").
 And Marge actually once said "Tres bien" after hearing a menu item described to her by a waiter - somewhat justified since she's in a fancy restaurant, and really justified when you remember that Marge's family (the Bouviers) are of French ancestry.